Cluster automorphism group of braid varieties: Main theorem and proof

 which holds since $H$ is skew-symmetric and $D$ is symmetric. \end{proof}

-We study the difference between the cycles in 3D plabic graphs $G_{u,\bm\beta}$ and $G_{u,\bm{\beta'}}$, and the corresponding quivers $Q_{u,\bm\beta}$ and $Q_{u,\bm{\beta'}}$.
-The cycles for mutable vertices of $Q_{u,\bm{\beta'}}$ do not change, but the cycles for the frozen ones change according to the propagation rule across the leftmost bridge.
+We study the difference between the soap films in 3D plabic graphs $G_{u,\bm\beta}$ and $G_{u,\bm{\beta'}}$, and the corresponding quivers $Q_{u,\bm\beta}$ and $Q_{u,\bm{\beta'}}$.
+The soap films for mutable vertices of $Q_{u,\bm{\beta'}}$ do not change, but soap films for the frozen ones change according to the propagation rule across $d_L$.
 Let $x$ and $y$ be two vertices in $Q_{u,\bm\beta}$, and $x',y'$ be the corresponding vertices in $Q_{u,\bm{\beta'}}$. \begin{remark} Recall our indexing conventions in Remark \ref{rmk: ordering rmk}, where all mutable vertices are listed before all frozen ones.
 If $x'$ (resp. $y'$) is mutable then $x$ and $y$ are also mutable.
 If $x'$ (resp. $y'$) is frozen then $x$ (resp. $y$) could be either frozen or mutable.
 Overall, the relative order of the vertices which do not change type (mutable stay mutable or frozen stay frozen) is unchanged, but the frozen vertices which become mutable are inserted in the list of mutable ones, possibly in a complicated way.
-We also insert the new frozen vertex labeled by $m+1$. \end{remark} Let us first observe the difference between the half-arrow matrices $H_{y,x}:=\Hmatrix_{y,x}$ and $H'_{y',x'}:=H^{u,\beta'}_{y',x'}$.
+We also insert the new frozen vertex labeled by $m+1$. \end{remark} Let us first observe the difference between the half weight matrices $H_{y,x}:=\Hmatrix_{y,x}$ and $H'_{y',x'}:=H^{u,\bm\beta'}_{y',x'}$.

 \begin{lem} Suppose $x,y\neq m+1$ and $x',y'$ correspond to $x,y$ as above.
 We obtain \end{lem}

 \begin{proof} If $x'$ is mutable for $Q_{u,\bm{\beta'}}$ then $D_{m+1,x}=H_{m+1,x}=0$ and $H'_{y',x'}=H_{y,x}$, and the result holds.
 The case when $y'$ is mutable is similar, so from now on we assume that $x',y'$ are frozen in $Q_{u,\bm{\beta'}}$.